 Leadership Development.
 Students are offered the opportunity to build leadership skills that can be utilized both throughout their college career and in their lifelong learning.
-We offer a Leadership MSU course in the fall and spring semesters and a Leadership Conference in February, as well as workshops throughout each semester.
+A Leadership MSU course is offered in the fall and spring semesters and a Leadership Conference in February, as well as workshops throughout each semester.

 Greek Life.
-Students are given the opportunity to join one of our many fraternities or sororities on campus.
-MSU has four NPC sororities, and four NIC fraternities.
-In addition, MSU offers historically Black and historically Hispanic Greek organizations.
-Greek life gives each student involved the opportunity to participate in several community service activities, as well as build contacts that will assist students with career placement.
+Students are given the opportunity to join one of the many fraternities or sororities on campus.
+Greek life gives each student involved the opportunity to participate in several community service activities as well as build contacts that will assist students with career placement.